 I should better re-name this post “first-date restaurants” because when I was single, tapas places seemed to be my first port of call for a casual drink and a bite to eat on pretty much every first date I had in Amsterdam.
 But, of course, tapas-style food can work on many occasions.
 Amsterdam is not exactly awash with good tapas, but here are a few places that don’t disappoint…

-I discovered La Oliva back in 2009: a Basque bar/restaurant specialising in pintxos, sort of a cross between tapas and bruschette.
-Ordering works by pointing at what you like the look of: try a selection of these bread-based concoctions, including figs stuffed with blue cheese, tortilla, aubergine with tomato sauce and rocket, asparagus and tuna wrapped in ham, jamón iberico, and roasted vegetables with goat’s cheese.
-The Rioja is excellent, too.
+I discovered La Oliva way back in 2009: a Basque bar/restaurant specialising in pintxos.
+Ordering works by pointing at what you like the look of: try a selection of these bread-based concoctions, which (the last time I went) included figs stuffed with blue cheese, classic tortilla, aubergine with tomato sauce and rocket, asparagus and tuna wrapped in ham, jamón iberico, and roasted vegetables with goat’s cheese.
+La Oliva’s Rioja was excellent, too.
 The terrace might not be huge, but its Jordanian location makes pavement dining seem almost Mediterranean.

 Fusion tapas in Amsterdam